Volunteer

 FOOD AND WATER

 Each family is responsible for their own food and water.
-There are plenty of Mexican taco stands and other places to eat and snack for lunch each day.
+There are plenty of taco stands and other places to eat and snacks for lunch each day.
 The work sites are about 15 minutes from the Las Palomas Resort on Sandy Beach.
 Three grocery stores are close by.
-Families can make their own dinners or many families enjoy going out to dinner and experiencing the quaint authentic Mexican restaurants in Rocky Point.
-You will want to bring drinks, water and snacks to the job site for your family each day.
-Please don’t worry about bringing water across the border.
-There is a Sam’s Club, Walmart and grocery store nearby that sell bottled water.
+Families can make their dinners or many families enjoy going out to dinner and experiencing the quaint, authentic Mexican restaurants in Rocky Point.
+You will want to bring drinks, water, and snacks to the job site for your family each day.
+Please don’t worry about getting water across the border.
+There is a Sam’s Club, Walmart, and grocery store nearby that sells bottled water.

 BATHROOMS

 For the convenience of all volunteers, there are gas stations/convenience stores within short driving distances from the job sites that have bathrooms.
-We will also have a couple of porta pottys on the site.
+We will also have a couple of porta-potty on the site.

 MEXICAN FIESTA